 Eating right is a challenge all year round, but sticking to a healthy regime is even more difficult during the holidays from the time the enormous bags of candy hit store shelves before Halloween until the last glass of champagne is gone after New Year’s.

+, offers some tips to eating healthy during the holiday season.
 A couple of "splurges" in moderation should not make a big difference in the long-term, but two weeks worth of daily indulgences could wreck progress made earlier in the year, Grunvald said.

 Here are his tips: